INTRODUCTION

 The Criteria are suitable for New Construction, Substantial Rehab, and Moderate Rehab in multifamily and in single-family projects.
 Special considerations are also given for projects located in rural, tribal, and small town locations.
 Where relevant, exemptions based on project location or on development type are identified within each criterion.

-and value of implementing the strategy described.
+Each of the criteria found in the Manual starts with a Rationale that describes the intended impact and value of implementing the strategy described.
 That’s followed by a Requirement section that shares how an affordable housing team should go about achieving the intent of the criterion.
 Next, there’s a Recommendations section, which offers suggestions that go above and beyond the Requirements, for teams that are interested in pursuing the criterion deeply.
 Finally, each criterion includes a Resources section, with links to information that may be of use to teams as they consider and implement each strategy.

 CERTIFICATION